marcopolocheung/excel-converter/README.md

 # excel-converter
-Simple Low-Overhead script to convert XSLX/CSV into formatted XSLX for China Rose.
+Simple Low-Overhead site to convert XSLX/CSV into formatted XSLX for non-tech @ China Rose.